 We will require substantial additional financing to achieve our goals, and failure to obtain additional financing when needed could force us to delay, limit, reduce or terminate our drug development efforts.
-There is substantial doubt as to our ability to continue as a going concern.\

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our current level of research and development expenses to remain relatively constant for the remainder of 2020 and increase in 2021 due to enrollment of the ENVASARC trial as we expect to initiate this registration enabling study of envafolimab in UPS/MFS in the second half of 2020.
+We expect our current level of research and development expenses to remain relatively constant for the remainder of 2020 and increase in 2021 due to enrollment of the ENVASARC pivotal trial.

-At June 30, 2020, we had cash and cash equivalents totaling \$14.5 million.
-Based upon our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital requirements into the second quarter of 2021, presuming our payment obligations under the 2018 Amended SVB Loan continue to follow the contractual maturity schedule.
+At September 30, 2020, we had cash and cash equivalents totaling \$26.5 million.
+Based upon our current operating plan, we believe that our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital requirements into early 2022.
 We will need additional funding to complete the development and commercialization of product candidates, including envafolimab.
 In addition, in 2016 we licensed TRC253 from Janssen Pharmaceutica N.V., or Janssen, and are subject to obligations to use commercially reasonable efforts to develop and commercialize TRC253.
 To the extent we are unable to establish a further collaboration for development of TRC253 in China, we may be required to spend additional funds ourselves to develop TRC253 or return the program to Janssen.
 In November 2018, we entered into separate collaboration and clinical trial agreements with I-Mab for the development of multiple immuno-oncology programs.
 Under the agreements, we are responsible for various portions of the costs to conduct clinical trials, among other development obligations.
 We will need additional funds to advance the development of these programs and meet our cost-sharing obligations, and these requirements may be substantial depending on how many programs are selected for development and the stage of development each program reaches.
-As more fully discussed in Note 1 to the condensed consolidated financial statements included in this report, the uncertainties around our ability to obtain additional funding raise substantial doubt regarding our ability to continue as a going concern for a period of one year following the date that these financial statements were issued.